mlcolab/bactovision/docs/index.md

 ## Key Features

+- **Jupyter integration** - Annotate data directly in Jupyter notebook to enable flexiblility and integration with other methods
 - **Interactive annotation** - Combine automatic and manual annotation methods
 - **Grid system** - Analyze data in a structured grid format
 - **Image enhancement** - Apply CLAHE and other image processing techniques